Supervised Machine Learning: Regression & Classification

 gradient_descent

 Feature engineering is about using one’s intuition to design new features by transforming or combining original features.
-Typically, this means expanding the set of basis functions one works with, thus allowing one to curve fit even for nonlinear function functions.
+Typically, this means expanding the set of basis functions one works with, thus allowing one to curve fit even for nonlinear functions.
 Thus, linear regression also works with nonlinear functions; the word “linear” in “linear regression” shouldn’t be thought of as “linear fit” but as “linear algebra”.

 Problem: Now consider the other type of supervised learning, namely classification, and specifically consider the method of logistic classification (commonly called by the misnomer of logistic “regression” even though it’s about classification).
 Write down a table comparing linear regression with logistic classification with regards to their: